-When you want to do this: Operating System Version Install this software: See page: Save images to a computer and view them there manually ter and view Vista, Windows XP, Installation not required.
-134 Play movies Windows 7 on most computers, can be used for playback. riay illovies Windows Vista, Windows XP Movies can be played back using QuickTime 7. • You need to download QuickTime 7 on the Web if you want to use it.
-138 Edit movies Windows 7, Windows Vista, Windows XP, Windows 2000 Use commercial software as required. - Upload movie files to YouTube Windows 7, Windows Vista, Windows XP (SP2/SP3), Windows 2000 (SP4) YouTube Uploader for CASIO 139 Transfer images to the camera Windows 7, Windows Vista, Windows XP, Windows 2000 Vista, Windows XP, Photo Transport 1.0 Play back, copy, and edit Dynamic Photo moving subjects (animated characters) Windows 7, Windows Vista (SP1), Windows XP (SP3) Dynamic Photo Manager 142 View the User's Guide (Not required it already 142
+When you want to do this:Operating System Version Install this software: See page: Save images to a computer and view them there manually Windows 7, Windows Vista, Windows XP Installation not required.
+139 Play movies Windows 7 Installation not required.
+Windows Media Player 12, which is already installed on most computers, can be used for playback.
+143 Flay movies Windows Vista, Windows XP Movies can be played back using QuickTime 7.
+You need to download QuickTime 7 on the Web if you want to use it.
+Edit movies Windows 7, Windows Vista, Windows XP Use commercial software as required.
+Upload movie files to YouTube Windows 7, Windows Vista, Windows XP (SP3) YouTube Uploader for CASIO • You need to download it from the website.
+144 Transfer images to the camera Windows 7, Windows Vista, Windows XP Photo Transport 1.0 You need to download it from the website.
+145 Play back, copy, and edit Dynamic Photo moving subjects (animated characters) Windows 7, Windows Vista (SP1), Windows XP (SP3) Dynamic Photo Manager You need to download it from the website.
+147

-^{} YouTube Uploader for CASIO, Photo Transport, and Dynamic Photo Manager will not run under 64-bit versions of Windows OS.
+YouTube Uploader for CASIO, Photo Transport, and Dynamic Photo Manager will not run under 64-bit versions of Windows OS.

-■ Computer System Requirements for Bundled Software
+Computer System Requirements for Software

 Computer system requirements are different for each of the applications.
-See the "Read me" file that comes with each application for details.
-Information about computer system requirements also can be found under "Computer System Requirements for Bundled Software" on page 174 of this manual.
+Information about computer system requirements can be found under "Computer System Requirements for Software (For Windows)" on page 176 of this manual.

-■ Precautions for Windows Users
+Precautions for Windows Users

-- Except for Adobe Reader, the bundled software requires Administrator privileges to run. - · Operation under a dual-processor environment is not supported. - Operation may not be possible under certain computer environments.
+- The software requires Administrator privileges to run. - Operation on a self-made computer is not supported. - Operation may not be possible under certain computer environments.